Mazda CX-7 Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down average Mazda CX-7 insurance rates for additional coverage and risk scenarios.
+The chart below shows estimated Mazda CX-7 insurance rates for other coverage scenarios.

-- Drivers who choose higher $1,000 deductibles will pay $94 every year
+- Drivers who choose higher $1,000 deductibles will pay approximately $94 a year

-- Selecting pricier low deductibles for comprehensive and collision insurance bumps up the cost to $1,222
+- Using pricier low deductibles for comprehensive and collision insurance will cost an extra $178 each year

-- Policy cost that insures a teen driver for full coverage can cost $4,174 a year
+- The cost for full coverage for a teenage driver for full coverage can cost as much as $4,174 a year

-Auto insurance rates for a Mazda CX-7 also range considerably based on the model of your CX-7, your driving record and age, and physical damage deductibles and liability limits.
+Auto insurance rates for a Mazda CX-7 can also vary considerably based on your driver profile, the trim level of your CX-7, and liability limits and deductibles.

-A more mature driver with a good driving record and higher comprehensive and collision deductibles could pay as little as $1,000 per year on average, or $83 per month, for full coverage.
-Rates are much higher for teenagers, since even teens with perfect driving records will have to pay in the ballpark of $4,100 a year.
+A more mature driver with a good driving record and high deductibles may only pay around $1,000 per year on average for full coverage.
+Rates are much higher for teen drivers, where even good drivers will have to pay at least $4,100 a year.
 View Rates by Age

-Your home state makes a big difference in Mazda CX-7 insurance rates.
-A 40-year-old driver could pay as low as $800 a year in states like Vermont, New Hampshire, and Missouri, or have to pay at least $1,490 on average in Louisiana, New York, and Michigan.
+Where you live makes a big difference in Mazda CX-7 insurance rates.
+A 40-year-old driver could pay as low as $690 a year in states like Iowa, Maine, and Idaho, or be forced to pay as much as $1,490 on average in New York, Louisiana, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |